kunalchandan/resume/portfolio.typ

     website : "https://chandan.one/posts/GoLang-Refresher/",
     description : (
-        [Perform multiple sequence alignement on DNA or amino acid sequences, *dynamic programming* and *graph theory* used to generate optimal sequence], [Used Go threads to improve performance, parallelization improved performance ???x], )
+        [Perform multiple sequence alignement on DNA or amino acid sequences, *dynamic programming* and *graph theory* used to generate optimal sequence], [Used Go threads to improve performance, parallelization improved performance 8x], )
 )